Kent and Dollar Farm massacres: Backdrop to the events

-Attack by the LTTE
+Massacre

 About 50 LTTE cadres travelled in the night in two buses armed with rifles, machine guns and grenades.
 One of the buses went to Dollar Farm and the other to Kent Farm.
 The attacks was timed to start at about the same time in the early hours of the morning.
 The LTTE fighters shot and killed the guards, the women and children and most of the male members of the families.
 Some of the prisoners were thrust into a room in a building and blasted with explosives.
-62 Sinhalese; including 3 jail-guards, 31 women and 21 children were killed.
-The second bus proceeded to the Kent Farm 8 kilometres away and killed 20 more home guards.
-The police and the troops conducted a cordon and search operation and the government announced that the troops had killed 30 militants.